 Agreements between an employer and employee are commonly used as the employment contract in Denmark, but employers are required to provide a written contract explaining the benefits provided to the employees and the working conditions.

 Individuals who are not citizens of Nordic countries or the EU/EEA must apply for a work permit before arriving in Denmark.

 HR & Labor

-Working hours: Employees are limited to working 48 hours. including overtime, within a 7-day period.
+Working hours: Employees in Denmark are limited to working 48 hours, including overtime, within a 7-day period.

 Minimum working age:: Individuals under 15 years old can only work 12 hours a week while attending school and 35 hours while on vacation.
 A break must be provided every 4.5 consecutive hours of work to employees under 18 years of age, and they cannot work the night shift.